written 1950

 of the significance.

-I hope you will understand that architecture has nothing to do with the inventions of forms.
+I hope you will understand that architecture has nothing to do with the

 It is not a playground for children, young or old.